-One hour after relevant measurements are made, the forecasts for 6, 12, 18, 24, 30 and 36 hours are available through telephone and/or data transfer by modern.
-The water-levels at Speyer and Koblenz are only calculated up to 24 hours.
+There are different forecast models in use for the different rivers to predict the water- levels and discharges of these rivers.
+One hour after relevant measurements are made, the forecasts for 6, 12, 18, 24, 30 and 36 hours are available through telephone and/or data transfer by modem.
 The reliability of forecasting syste-matically decreases as the length of the forecasted period increases.

 Different ways of reporting and disseminating flood related information and warnings can be found, depending upon the legal, administrative and organizational structure of the states.
 The states of Bayern, Baden-Württemberg and Hessen differentiate their Services into a central regional and a local Service following the administrative structure of the water authorities.
-The local offices of the water authorities gather the reports of the different local water-levels and pass them on to the different communities, districts, municipalities, governmental authorities and whoever may be concerned.
+The local offices of the water authorities gather the reports of the different local water levels and pass them on to the different communities, districts, municipalities, governmental authorities and whoever may be concerned.
 In Baden-Württemberg, the police executes the task of the local water authorities; in Rheinland-Pfalz and partially in Hessen the police fulfils regional tasks.
 In general, the regional Services inform the central Services on the state level and those in the neighbouring states.

-In this report, we focus on the state of Rhineland-Palatinate.
 The structure of the flood information Service and the warning to the public of Rhineland-Palatinate will be used as an example.
-In Rhineland-Palatinate, the flood information Service was introduced in 1986 and is regulated by the Flood Reporting Provision from February 1986 (GVB S.69/ Anlage 1).
+In Rhineland-Palatinate, the flood information Service was introduced in 1986 and is regulated by the Flood Reporting Provision from February 1986.
 This provision covers the rivers Rhine, Moselle, Saar, Lahn, Nahe, Glan, Sieg, Sauer and Our.
-The reporting arrangement is based on §92 Abs.1 of the state's Law of Water from March 1983 and revised in December 1990.
-All details for the execution of the Flood Reporting Provision through the flood reporting centres are administered by the regional flood reporting plans.
-Rhineland-Palatinate has established the following three flood reporting centres to this end:
+All details for the execution of the Flood Reporting Provision are administered by the regional flood reporting plans.
+Rhineland-Palatinate has established three floodreporting centres to this end.
+Since federal waterways are involved as well (which, in the context of this study, comprise the rivers Rhein, Mosel, Saar and Lahn), state and federal authorities required by law to cooperate.
+The same goes for flood reporting arrangements with the neighbouring states of Hessen and Baden-Württemberg.
+With concern to the combined flood reporting the Service observes the precipitation, water levels and discharges of the rivers.
+The data is evaluated and reported to the districts, municipalities and the public affected.
+This Service delivers information and forecasts on the development and course of flood events to allow for timely local response and the swift taking of protective measures.